Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/System.md

 [Component.h](../../Learning2DEngine/Learning2DEngine/System/Component.h)

 ### Description:
+It is a base class for every component in the Engine.
+Some base components are inherited from this class like `BaseUpdaterComponent` or `BaseRendererComponent`.
 Fistly, it looks a bad structure, because there is a cross reference.
 A `Component` has reference about its `GameObject` and the `GameObject` has reference about that `Component`.
-But if the developer follow some rules, everything will be alright.
+But if the developer follow some rules:
-The classes, which are inherited from `Component`, have to have a constructorand their first parameter is GameObject* for gameObject member.
+1. The classes, which are inherited from `Component`, have to have a constructor and their first parameter is GameObject* for gameObject member.
-Moreover, It is recommended, that the constructor, the Init() and Destroy() of the inherited class is protected and only the GameObject can use them.
+2. It is recommended, that the constructor, the Init() and Destroy() of the inherited class is protected and only the GameObject can use them.

-If the developer follow these, only the `GameObject` can create/initialize/destroy `Components`, so a `Component` can not exist without its `GameObject`.
+If the developer follow these rules, only the `GameObject` can create/initialize/destroy `Components`, so a `Component` can not exist without its `GameObject`.
 Furthermore, the `Components` have reference about their gameobject, so this gave the developer a huge flexibility.
 They can give or get components from the their `GameObject` within a `Component`.